Doooddle/FED-Assignment-2/README.md

 # EduLand Educational Website Project (FED Assignment 2) By Danish and Garrett #

 User’s goal:
 Unleash student's inner word wizard: Master the art of vocabulary through captivating challenges, unlocking new words with every victory and feeling the exhilarating rush of linguistic growth.

 Website's goal:
-Transform learning from a chore into a thrilling adventure: Ignite a passion for words by weaving exciting game mechanics with language acquisition, empowering students to conquer vocabulary challenges with smiles.
+Transform learning from a chore into a thrilling adventure.
+The Website aims to Ignite a passion for words by weaving exciting game mechanics with language acquisition, empowering students to conquer vocabulary challenges with smiles.

 ## Design Process ##

 This website is designed for students seeking to learn through the use of interactive and fun games.
-The users want to play games that will alllow then to learn more words and increase their vocabulary.
+The users want to play games that will allow then to learn more words and increase their vocabulary.
 The project aims to provide a user-friendly and interactive platform that meets these needs and establishes the goal of the website, which is to educate student through interactive and fun games.

 User Stories: